Skip to main content

 3. Tracks retry count (max 5 attempts)

-4. Falls back to PDO (Peer Data Operation) as last resort
+5. Falls back to immediate PDO as last resort when retries are exhausted

 // Retry reasons (internal, handled automatically)